 Stomach Pain and Long Term Health

 Because of the extra acids in your stomach and the changes to the way your body processes nutrients, the stomach pain from anxiety can actually be a problem if left untreated.
-Stomach ulcers, for example, are often the result of long-term stress.
-The acids in the stomach break down the gastric or intestinal lining and cause open wounds that may harm your health.
+Ulcers are just one example.
+Some people experience heartburn from anxiety, and others eat less often giving their body fewer nutrients.

 When is Stomach Pain Most Likely to Occur?

 If you have anxiety, stomach pain can occur at any time – even when no anxiety is present.
 However, many people experience stomach pain during panic attacks.

 The exact link between an anxiety attack and stomach pain is not exactly clear, other than the fact that during a panic attack your body is under a considerable amount of stress and your hormones are often on overdrive.
 Also, those with anxiety attacks are prone to hyperventilation, which may lead to bloating which can cause its own stomach pain.

 Are There Foods That Reduce Stomach Pain?